Chairman’s Blog - May 2013

 I hope that our members will take the opportunity to thank them all when they see them around the Club.

 Management Meeting – April

-On Tuesday 2nd of April we had a management meeting, the relevant points from which are summarized below :
+On Tuesday 3rd May we had a management meeting, the relevant points from which are summarised below :

 Greens Chairman – (Jeff Purdy)

-The question of a new notice board on the approach to the course, to contain all the playing notices which were presently attached to various golf club shafts, was again raised, and the Greens’ Chairman explained that he had been looking at metal ones, but they were neither as aesthetic or affordable as wooden ones.
-The Chairman asked if there was any member in the club who might possibly be able to manufacture one, and the Green’s Chairman said he would look into it.
+At the last meeting the question of a new notice board on the approach to the course, which would contain all the playing notices which were presently attached to various golf club shafts had been raised but as yet, since metal ones were neither as aesthetic or affordable as wooden ones, and no members had been able to offer an alternative solution, the situation was still under review..

 House Chairman (Mrs June Miller)

 The House Chairman reported on the actions which had been taken following the receipt of Mandy and Phil’s unexpected resignation on 29th April

 The vacancy had been advertised on the Golf Club Stewards’ website, and the Club had received applications from fifteen couples.

 A schedule of interviews had been arranged, and these took place on Monday & Tuesday 9th and 10th of May.
 A shortlist of candidates had been drawn up, and an offer had been made to the most suitable couple.
 (Subsequent to the meeting, the couple had accepted the offer and would be starting at the beginning of July, subject to their being able to negotiate the termination of their current employment)